 Those issues though, began to become fixed pretty quickly, and SIG was ahead of the game.
 Once people started firing the guns enough to get rounds on them, a new issue developed.
 And that issue was a broken firing pin.
 Unfortunately, I was also one of the initial users to have that on the second P365 that I purchased.

-All these problems do have an upside though, in further iterations of the SIG P365, SIG made sure that the gun was absolute bomb proof.
-The striker that is now in the gun is probably one of the best and most durable striker designs on the market and you don’t have to worry about it failing.
-Due to the initial problems they had, they way over built the updated striker.
+All these problems do have an upside though.
+In further iterations of the SIG P365, SIG made sure that the gun was absolutely bombproof.
+The striker that is now in the gun is probably one of the best and most durable striker designs on the market.
+You don’t have to worry about it failing.
+Due to the initial problems they had, they way overbuilt the updated striker.

-So, if you buy a brand new SIG P365 at your gun store today, the chances of you having reliability issues are extremely low.
-And I’ll say this as somebody who’s had so many problems with the SIG P365 it’s hard to trust the gun.
+If you buy a brand new SIG P365 the chances of you having reliability issues are extremely low.
+I’m saying this as somebody who’s had so many problems with the SIG P365 it’s hard to trust the gun.
 That said, you’re probably pretty solid buying a brand new SIG P365 out of the box.

 That said, I would be wary about buying a used SIG P365 with a lower range serial number.
-With the SIG P365’s high capacity that far exceeded all other options in this size class, the firearm was quick to overcome any stigma that might be replaced with its reliability.
+The SIG P365’s high capacity far exceeded all other options in this size class.
+Due to this firearm was quick to overcome any stigma that might be replaced with its reliability.

 Eventually SIG fixed the reliability issues and the gun didn’t suffer the same fate that many other guns have suffered in the past.
 While the SIG P365 holds high capacity and now is considered reliable, it is still not a perfect handgun.
 The flaws and the upsides are what we’ll cover in this article.

 The SIG P365 features a 10 round flush fit capacity.
-The gun ships with two magazines, one of those magazines has a pinky extension which allows you to get a little more grip on the SIG P365.
-When the gun was initially introduced, SIG also offered an extended 12-round capacity magazine that had a sleeve on the bottom to offer you a lot more grip on the gun.
+The gun ships with two magazines.
+One of those magazines has a pinky extension which allows you to get a little more grip on the SIG P365.
+When the gun was initially introduced, SIG also offered an extended 12-round capacity magazine.
+This magazine had a sleeve on the bottom to offer you a lot more grip on the gun.

 A lot of people opt in for this 12 round length as it tends to be more comfortable for people with medium to larger size hands.
 Now SIG also offers a 15-round extended magazine that includes an ergonomic sleeve on the bottom of the magazine so that it seems like you have one big long pistol grip instead of an extension at the bottom of the magazine.